rossfadely/sdss-mixtures/README.rst

 Set up the virtual environment:

-virtualenv venv --distribute
+`virtualenv venv --distribute`

-This makes a folder 'venv'.
+This makes a folder `venv`.

-Construct requirements.txt
+Construct requirements.txt (see example).

-. venv/bin/activate
+To jump into the virtual environment:

+`. venv/bin/activate`

+For your first session in the environment, you'll need to install your dependencies:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

-deactivate
+To exit the environment:

+`deactivate`